elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

 ### Retrieving the DID info must be on the Misc.API DID Sidechain - port 9092

-Even if you use DID.Service to store DID property, you need to use Misc.API for DID sidechain to retrieve the DID property which should be running on port `9092`.
+Even if you use DID Sidechain Service to store DID property, you need to use Misc.API for DID sidechain to retrieve the DID property which should be running on port `9092`.

 The API call should be `http://localhost:9092/api/1/did/{did}/{key}`